• Skip to primary navigation

 Assemble the Cinnamon Rolls

-Add the chilled dough to a generously floured surface (use any gluten-free all purpose flour or 1-to-1 flour you have in your pantry).
+Add the chilled dough to a generously floured surface (use any gluten-free all-purpose flour or 1-to-1 flour you have in your pantry).
 Knead the dough, incorporating additional flour until the dough is no longer sticky (or just slightly sticky).

-Roll the dough into a large rectangle (18×10″ if using the entire batch – or adjust size for a half batch).
-If you’re making a full batch, you may want to work the dough in half portions anyway just to make the dough easier to work with.
+Roll the dough into a large rectangle (18×10″ if using the entire batch – or adjust the size for a half batch).
+If you’re making a full batch, you may want to work the dough in half portions anyway to make the dough easier to work with.

 Dough rolled out into a rectangle